 speaker

 President and CEO

-So we don't yet have an agreement on the CHIPS Act.
+So, you know, we don't yet have an agreement on the CHIPS Act.
 We're working through it.
 We're optimistic about it.
-I think the CHIPS Act has a piece of it, which is the investment tax credit has been taking place over some time, but we would need to be deploying capital to be able to take advantage of that, and that will happen in time, but it's not something near-term we need to go off and do.
-And then there are grants, and those grants are the ones we're still negotiating, and those would be determined based on when would we bring on capabilities or capacity consistent with what those grants were delivered for.
-So I'm not looking for any short-term benefit that comes out of the CHIPS Act in the next one, two quarters or so, but over a three, four, five-year period of time, as demand returns, as we continue to expand and deploy the capital we have and live up to the commitments that we're making into the CHIPS Act, they will all be beneficial to us.
+You know, I think the CHIPS Act has a piece of it, which is the investment tax credit has been taking place over some time.
+But, you know, we would need to be deploying capital to be able to take advantage of that.
+And that will happen in time, but it's not something near term we need to go off and do.
+And then there are grants, and those grants are the ones we're still negotiating.
+And those would be determined based on when would we bring on capabilities or capacity consistent with what those grants were delivered for.
+So I'm not looking for any short-term benefit that comes out of the CHIPS Act in the next one, two quarters or so, but over a three-, four-, five-year period of time, as demand returns, as we continue to expand and deploy the capital we have and live up to the commitments that we're making into the CHIPS Act, they will all be beneficial to us.

+speaker